jina-ai/jina/docs/cloud-nativeness/kubernetes.md

 kubectl apply -R -f ./k8s_flow
 ```

-### Deploy Flow with custom environment variables and secrets
+### Deploy with custom environment variables and secrets

 You can customize the environment variables that are available inside runtime, either defined directly or read from a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/):